-Inflammation of the quadriceps tendon can be a result of repetitive stress to the quadriceps or excessive stress before the muscle is conditioned.
-Minor tears may occur in the tendon when it is stretched while subjected to loading.
-Pain just above the patella (kneecap), especially when extending (straightening) the knee, usually accompanies this injury.
+Inflammation of the tendon can be due to repetitive stress to the excessive or quadriceps stress before the muscle is conditioned.
+Tears may occur in the tendon while exposed to loading when it’s stretched.
+Pain just above the patella (kneecap), particularly when extending (straightening) the knee, usually accompanies this harm.

 Cause of injury

-Repetitive stress to the tendon, e.g. running or jumping.
-Repetitive acceleration and deceleration, e.g. hurdling or football.
-Untreated injury to the quadriceps.
+Repetitive stress into the tendon, e.g. running or leaping.
+Repetitive acceleration and deceleration, e.g. hurdling or soccer.
+Untreated injury into the quadriceps.

 Signs and symptoms

-Pain just above the patella.
-Jumping, running, kneeling or walking down stairs may aggravate the pain.
+Pain above the patella.
+Running, jumping, kneeling or walking downstairs may aggravate the pain.

-The quadriceps muscles may become stiff and shortened and the tendon will become weak if left untreated.
-This could lead to a rupture of the tendon.
-A change in gait or landing form in the case of hurdlers can lead to other injuries as well.
+The muscles may become shortened and stiff if left untreated, and the tendon will become weak.
+This could cause a rupture of the tendon.
+An alteration in landing or gait type in hurdlers’ event may result in other injuries.

 Rest and ice.
 Anti-inflammatory medication.
 Training modification.